dinde451/jarr.d1/Jarulfs_Guide.md

 It is worth noticing that the check for hit recovery is made prior to any damage reduction due to using a Mana Shield.
-There are also some bugs regarding hit recovery while using Mana Shield, see chapter 6.1.1.
+There are also some bugs regarding hit recovery while using Mana Shield, see CHAPTER_LINK_mana-shield.
 So while using a Mana Shield, in addition to the requirements above, damage must also be below your current life for you to be put into hit
 recovery: